stfc/PSyclone/doc/user_guide/configuration.rst

 ======================= =======================================================
 iteration-spaces        This contains definitions of additional iteration spaces
                         used by PSyclone.
+A detailed description can be found in the :ref:`gocean1.0-configuration-iteration-spaces`
+                        section of the GOcean1.0 chapter.

+field-properties        This key contains definitions to access various grid
-A detailed description can be found in the :ref:`gocean1.0-configuration` section of the
+                        properties.
+A detailed description can be found in the :ref:`gocean1.0-configuration-grid-properties`
-                        GOcean1.0 chapter.
+                        section of the GOcean1.0 chapter.
 ======================= =======================================================

 ``NEMO`` Section